barclayd/MakeABurger/README.md

 - [x] Routing functionality to visit different pages
 - [x] Pulls in data from a web-hosted Firebase dB which has historically stored sensor data
 - [x] Custom Error Handling added
-- [x] Redux utilised for state management
+- [x] Advanced Redux implemented for state management with actions and reducers
+- [x] Authentication using Firebase
 - [x] PropTypes added for validation
 - [x] Lifecycle hooks utilised
 - [x] Higher Order Components used for rendering, error handling and maintaining layout
-- [ ] Form validation?
+- [x] Form validation?

-### Things to implement
+### Ideas to implement in the future

-- Authentication
-- Advanced Redux
-- Polish implementation of Redux
 - Improve CSS styling